Ceyene/Ceyene/README.md

 <h2 align="center">Welcome to my GitHub!
 My name is Cynthia Romero </h2>
 <p align="center">I'm a Front End Web Developer from Córdoba, Argentina.
-I´m always interested in learning new ways of creating sites, I keep studying about it.
-Front End is my focus, so Javascript is my main language.
-React library is my tool right now, but I'm open to learn any other JS libraries.
+React library is my tool right now, but I'm open to learn any other JS libraries in the future.
+Right now, I am interested in learning and getting more used to all the process of developing, especially in a group.
 When I'm not developing, you can find me watching series on Netflix, reading some fantasy or crime novels or writing my own stories for my literature blog.</p>

 <hr>